sparanoid/almace-scaffolding/_app/_posts/note/2014-06-12-getting-started.md

 1. [Fork](https://github.com/sparanoid/almace-scaffolding/fork) or clone the repo.
 2. Install dependencies with Ruby gem [`bundler`](https://bundler.io/) and Node.js package manager [`npm`](https://www.npmjs.org/).
 3. Run `grunt init` to initialize your project.
-3. Run `grunt serve` to fire up a local server.
+4. Run `grunt serve` to fire up a local server.
+5. Edit and customize your site.
+6. Change Git remote to your own repo.
+7. Push and deploy.

 So in short for geeks: